When is Rent Due?

 If the rental payment is not received by the 5th of the month at 5PM, a Late Fee, as specified on page 1 of your lease, of 10% of the periodic rent due, or 10% of the outstanding balance, whichever is less, will be assessed against you.
 You will also receive an electronic letter to your email on file notifying you that you are in breach of your lease and payment must be made promptly.
 If you do not make payment in accordance with the time frame set out in the letter, then we will file an Unlawful Detainer or Warrant-in-Debt against you in the local court of jurisdiction in order to collect the debt due.

 What happens if I do not pay my last month’s rent?

 You must pay rent each month for the duration of your lease.
 The security deposit may never be used to cover rent.
-If you fail to pay your last months rent, you will be responsible for the late fee associated with the non-payment and be subject to the Warrant-in-Debt/Unlawful Detainer process if your account has an outstanding balance after all amounts due are processed.
+If you fail to pay your last months rent, you will be responsible for the late fee associated with the non-payment and be subject to the Warrant-in-Debt collections process if your account has an outstanding balance after all amounts due and damages are processed.

 What happens if my check is returned or my payment is not processed?

 First and foremost, you are responsible for making sure your rent is received on time.
 In the event there is a problem with your payment, we will notify you and expect immediate payment.
-Additionally, you will be charged with a NSF Check Fee and a $250 Civil Recovery Fee, as well as, a late fee will be assessed to your account as well.
+For checks, you will be charged with a NSF Check Fee and a $250 Civil Recovery Fee.
+If applicable, a late fee will be assessed to your account as well.

 What is an Unlawful Detainer filing?